 A: To be eligible to be considered by the Commission for candidate for accreditation (pre-accreditation status), an institution must:

-- Offer associate degree and/or non-degree postsecondary instruction exclusively in career and technical education.
+Offer associate degree and/or non-degree postsecondary instruction exclusively in career and technical education at all campuses.

-- Utilize a campus-based instructional delivery system with at least 25 percent of the institution’s total FTE being derived from enrollments in traditional programs.
+Utilize a campus-based instructional delivery system with at least 25 percent of the institution’s total FTE (Full-Time Equivalency) being derived from enrollments in traditional programs.

-- Have been in continuous operation and providing instruction at the main campus and under the same ownership for a minimum of one year.
+Have been in continuous operation and providing instruction at a main campus and under the same ownership for a minimum of one year.

-- Demonstrate that it has the administrative capabilities to support the educational programs offered.
+Demonstrate that it has the administrative capabilities (including, but not limited to, financial) to support the educational programs offered.

-- Demonstrate that it meets the financial stability requirements for the most recent completed fiscal year as stated in Standard 7 – Financial Resources.
+Demonstrate that it meets the financial stability requirements for the most recent completed fiscal year as state in Standard 7 – Financial Resources.

 - Be in compliance with all Federal requirements applicable to accreditation.

 - Agree to comply with all requirements of the Council.

 Q: What are the 2015 deadlines for submitting a candidate application?

 A: Application deadlines for 2015 are April 23, July 23, and September 24 to be considered for candidacy at the June, September, and November Commission meetings, respectively.
 The Candidate Academy is held on March 18-20, July 8-10 (during the COE Summer Conference in Reno, NV) and again on November 4-6 (during the COE Annual Meeting in Atlanta, GA).
 December 17, 2015 is the deadline for candidate applications to be reviewed at the Commission’s winter meeting in February 2016.

 Q: What are the costs of seeking candidacy with COE?